petruki/battleship-java/README.md

 - Know how much time has left
 - Easy game reload
 - Scoreboard
-- Board selection.
-Click on the table and hit fire!
+- Interactive board.
+Click and hit fire or Double-click to fire!

 #### Import to IDE